 I made the arch too small (notice the flat pieces under it) and this broke apart when I removed the mold from the cast.
 Make it all one continuous piece next time.

 I had thought I would "pour" the cement, so I built a negative mold with spray foam - bad idea.
-I ended up just casting on the mold and melamine board.
+I ended up just casting on the mold on the melamine board.
 Worked great.

 Be sure your cement isn't too wet when casting on the mold - too much slump slides down.
 You can see that a little bit on a front shot of the cast - notice how the bottom is thicker than the top, you want to avoid that as much as possible.